-Social distancing, an influx of unfortunate news, and the abrupt change to remote work have severely impacted their overall morale and motivation though.
+Social distancing, an influx of unfortunate news, and the abrupt change to remote work have severely impacted their morale and motivation.

 This lack of initiative has expanded all over.
 Sally M. Fox, a copywriter from the UK, sums up everyone’s low motivation in one sentence: